Cameron Winslow

-He was a first cousin once removed of Rear Admiral John A. Winslow, who served in the Civil War and is best known as the commanding officer of USS Kearsarge which defeated CSS Alabama.
+He was a first cousin once removed of Rear Admiral John A. Winslow, who also served in the Civil War and is best known as the commanding officer of USS Kearsarge which defeated CSS Alabama.

 Early life

 Cameron McRae Winslow was born in Washington, D.C.
 He was the son of Francis Winslow (1819–1862) and Mary Sophia (née Nelson) Winslow (1828–1903).
 His older brother was Lieutenant Francis Winslow (II) USN; his younger brother, Arthur Winslow, was the grandfather of the Pulitzer Prize-winning poet Robert Lowell.
 He graduated from the United States Naval Academy in 1874, after which followed years of extensive sea duty.

 Winslow was the great great great grandson of Major General John Stark, a distinguished soldier from New Hampshire during the American Revolution.
 In 1915 he joined the New Hampshire Society of the Cincinnati with General Stark as his propositus.

 Naval career

 During the 1898 war with Spain, then Lieutenant Winslow served on board the gunboat Nashville.
 He was commended for extraordinary heroism when, on May 11, 1898, he commanded a boat expedition from Nashville and Marblehead which succeeded in cutting two submarine cables off Cienfuegos, Cuba, which linked Cuba with Europe.
 Despite enemy fire from point-blank range, which resulted in a bullet wound to his hand, Winslow retained command throughout the engagement.
 At that time, regulations did not allow Navy officers to receive the Medal of Honor.
-However, all the enlisted sailors involved in the cable cutting operation did receive the Medal of Honor.
+However, all the enlisted sailors involved in the cable-cutting operation did receive the Medal of Honor.

 Winslow commanded Charleston from 1905 to 1907 and battleship New Hampshire from 1908 to 1909.
 Winslow did not sail on the around-the-world cruise of the Great White Fleet.
 When the fleet returned to the US in 1909, Winslow and New Hampshire joined the fleet for its formal military review before President Roosevelt.

 Promoted to rear admiral on September 14, 1911, Winslow was Commander in Chief, United States Pacific Fleet, from September 13, 1915 until July 29, 1916 when he was retired due to reaching the statutory age limit of 62.
 (While in command of the Pacific Fleet, he held four-star Admiral rank pursuant to a 1915 law that designated holders of certain commands to temporary 4-star rank; see List of United States Navy four-star admirals.)

 Winslow was recalled to active duty in World War I with the rank of rear admiral.
 He served as Inspector of Naval Districts on the Atlantic coast until again retiring on November 11, 1919.
 While in this assignment, Winslow's flagship was USS Aloha, a private sailing yacht acquired by the Navy for use during the war.